 After years of discipling him, I moved away.
 Through the years I got phone calls from friends in that church telling me about how much this young man reminded them of me.
 He walked like me, talked like me and led like me.
 Now, as much as I liked hearing this, I realized something.
 In discipling this young man in a one on one setting for so long, he’d begun to reflect me, maybe more than he reflected Jesus.
 By God’s grace, I am a faint reflection of Jesus, so this young man was too.
 But my point here is that when we lead others by ourselves, the disciples we make may end up looking more like us than like Jesus.

-Second, a leader needs others to endure the hard work of equipping for disciple making.
-As I write this blog, I am surrounded by boxes.
-It’s our last day in San Clemente, California.
-In my last blog, I shared how we came to the decision to move after a long season of hardship.
-One of the biggest church planting lessons I’ve learned these last two years is the difference between having a committed group of families to work with, vs. having a committed team of leaders.
+Second, a leader needs others to endure the hard work of equipping for disciple-making.
+One of the biggest church planting lessons I’ve learned is the difference between having a committed group of families to work with, vs. having a committed team of leaders.

-We came to San Clemente to join an great group of families.
+We moved to San Clemente years ago to join a great group of families.
 We laughed together, cried together and worked side by side in our neighborhoods.
-But I learned something in real time about teams over these past two years.
+But I learned something in real-time about teams over these past several years.
 Unless you have partners who share the same vision and have the same capacity for it, you may find yourself feeling alone.

 When the unforeseen came my way and I had to step away for six months to care for my dying mother, I returned to San Clemente wounded and tired.
 I didn’t have the leaders beside me who viewed their role as equipping the saints for works of ministry (Eph.
 4:12-16).
 We still got together with our core families and cared for one another, but the forward push that equipping leaders bring wasn’t there.
 After four months of my mind being a wreck, plus the six months being gone—that amounted to nearly a year without leadership in the equipping realm.